Famagusta: Sports

 Famagusta was home to many Greek Cypriot sport teams that left the city because of the Turkish invasion and still bear their original names.
 Most notable football clubs originally from the city are Anorthosis Famagusta FC and Nea Salamis Famagusta FC, both of the Cypriot First Division, which are now based in Larnaca.
 Usually Anorthosis Famagusta fans are politically right wing where Nea Salamis fans are left wing.

 Famagusta is represented by Mağusa Türk Gücü in the Turkish Cypriot First Division.
 Dr. Fazıl Küçük Stadium is the largest football stadium in Famagusta.
 Many Turkish Cypriot sport teams that left Southern Cyprus because of the Cypriot intercommunal violence are based in Famagusta.

 Famagusta is represented by DAÜ Sports Club and Magem Sports Club in North Cyprus First Volleyball Division.
 Gazimağusa Türk Maarif Koleji represents Famagusta in the North Cyprus High School Volleyball League.

 Famagusta has a modern volleyball stadium called the Mağusa Arena.

 Education

 The Eastern Mediterranean University was founded in the city in 1979.
 The Istanbul Technical University founded a campus in the city in 2010.

 The Cyprus College of Art was founded in Famagusta by the Cypriot artist Stass Paraskos in 1969, before moving to Paphos in 1972 after protests from local hoteliers that the presence of art students in the city was putting off holidaymakers.

+Cyprus West University founded in Famagusta.
+The Ministry of National Education of the Turkish Republic of Northern Cyprus (TRNC) approved its establishment on December 8, 2015.

+The faculties and programs authorized during the establishment phase are as follows: